casper-network/docs-archive/dapp/getting-started-instructions.md

 ```

 ##### 2. Start the tests, this compiles the folder:

 You will have test code and pre-compiled Wasm provided with the tool compiling the tests invoking the `build.rs`

 You can do this by adding it with the configuration `Run/Debug`

 Configurations run on the Command:
 - Cargo Command Unnamed
-- Templates
+- **Templated Contract and test code includes:**
+  - `contract.rs` source code file located in the contract directory
+  - `.cargo/config` this configuration is file located in the contract crate and specifies the build target.
+  - `* build.rs`  You can use this build file to automate builds

 The tool compiles the tests, invoking the build script compiler
 to build the contract using the correct target.

 Wasm 32 -- compiles the contract, storing as a string provided as the single argument stored under a key code value.

-- The test runs, storing a string, to be stored as expected.
+The test runs, storing a string, to be stored as expected.
 This is a wrapped test support framework, with new highlevel easy to use structures.

-For more detail, see the test support API reference crate documentation for [Casperlabs Engine Test Support](https://docs.rs/casperlabs-engine-test-support)
+For more detail, see the engine test support API reference crate documentation for [Casperlabs Engine Test Support](https://docs.rs/casperlabs-engine-test-support).

 Test contracts in the Execution Engine (EE) itself with access to elements you require:

+### Testing workflow

-The test will:
+The test will run in 3 steps:

-- build the contract
+1. build the contract
-- executed it
+2. executed it
-- and show it passed
+3. and show it passed

-#### Testing workflow
 Running the test builds the contract, and takes it and runs the code treating it as if it is being sent from the node as a deploy and executing it through the Execution Engine itself.

 Note: you can also just build the contract in contract and deploy using